MAR 24, 2026

 Quantum-Resistant Vector Databases: Shift your workloads to databases that support Searchable Encryption using PQC standards.
 This allows you to search and query your vectors while they remain encrypted, ensuring that even the database provider never sees the "raw" embedding.

-Local Redaction as a Pre-Processor: The best way to secure an embedding is to ensure it never contains "Toxic Data" in the first place.
+Local Redaction as a Pre-Processor: The best way to secure an embedding is to ensure it never contains "Toxic Data" in first place.
 By using Questa AI to redact PII locally before the embedding is generated, you ensure that even a successful quantum decryption 10 years from now yields only "Safe" data.

-4. Enterprise "Crypto-Agility"
+Enterprise "Crypto-Agility"

 The transition to a post-quantum world isn't a single event; it's a marathon.
 The most resilient enterprises in 2026 are building Crypto-Agile AI stacks.